Purchasing a single-family rental home with a tenant already in place can be a good way to start generating rental income the day that escrow closes.

 Example of a new landlord letter

+If you’re interested in a customizable new landlord letter, download one here.
 The new landlord letter that follows was adapted from a blog post by Rentec Direct, a company that offers property management software, online tenant payments, and tenant screening services:

 LANDLORD NAME AND ADDRESS